holyzews/RecBic/RecBic/README.txt

-Provides an executable for BicSO algorithm with was pubilshed by Xiangyu.
+Provides an executable for RecBic algorithm with was pubilshed by Xiangyu.

 Installation:
 Before installation,please make sure that your computer allready installed GCC version supporting c++ 11.
 Extract the package
-	% unzip BicSO.zip
+	% unzip RecBic.zip
-Move to the BicSO folder
+Move to the RecBic folder
-	% cd BicSO
+	% cd RecBic
 Make an executable programe
 	% make
 Then you can use it with following options.

 [Usage]\n\
-$ ./BicSO -i filename [argument list]\n\
+$ ./RecBic -i filename [argument list]\n\
 ===================================================================\n\
 [Input]\n\
 -i : input file must be one of two tab-delimited formats\n\